Roger Townshend (courtier, died 1590)

 Sir Roger Townshend (c.
 1544 – 30 June 1590) was an English nobleman, politician, soldier, and knight.
 He was the son of Sir Richard Townshend (died 1551) and Katherine Browne.
 He spent much of his career in the service of Thomas Howard, 4th Duke of Norfolk, and Norfolk's son and heir, Philip Howard, 20th Earl of Arundel.
 He was knighted at sea on 26 July 1588 during the battle against the Spanish Armada.

 Family

 Roger Townshend was the eldest son of Sir Richard Townshend (died 1551), esquire, of Brampton, Norfolk, and Katherine Browne, the daughter and coheir of Sir Humphrey Browne of Ridley Hall in Terling, Essex, Justice of the Common Pleas.
 He was the grandson of Sir John Townshend (d.
 1543/4) by his wife, Eleanor Heydon, daughter of the courtier Sir John Heydon of Baconsthorpe Castle, Norfolk (a son of Henry Heydon and Anne Boleyn).
 He was the great-grandson and heir of Sir Roger Townshend (died 1551) and his wife, Amy Brewse (d.
 1553).

-Townshend is said to have had two sisters, Alice Townshend (living 31 July 1551), and Elizabeth Townshend, who married Thomas Godsalve (d.
+Townshend is said to have had two sisters, Alice Townshend (fl.
+31 July 1551), and Elizabeth Townshend, who married Thomas Godsalve (d.
 2 August 1588) of Buckenham Ferry, Norfolk.

 After Richard Townshend's death in 1551, his widow, Katherine, married Peter Sainthill (d.
 19 November 1571), whom she predeceased.